BIOGRAPHY AND CV

 Selected Group Exhibitions

-2021 Group Exhibition, Radius Art Gallery, Hepburn Springs (current)
+2021 Radius Gallery, Hepburn Springs

 2019 Xmas Show, Falkner Gallery, Castlemaine

-2019 Artistic Needles, The Embroiders Guild, Vic, Annual Exhibition
+2019 Artistic Needles, Embroiderers Guild Annual Exhibition

 2019 Crafting Resistance, Kingston Arts